 The Tasman Municipality is located on Tasmania's picturesque southeast coast approximately 90 minutes from Hobart.
-As in many rural communities, Tasman's population is dispersed with the majority of people centered in and around the township of Nubeena and the localiities of White Beach, Highcroft, Port Arthur, Premaydena, Saltwater River, Koonya, Taranna, Eaglehawk Neck and Murdunna.
+As in many rural communities, Tasman's population is dispersed with the majority of people centered in and around the township of Nubeena and the localities of White Beach, Highcroft, Port Arthur, Premaydena, Saltwater River, Koonya, Taranna, Eaglehawk Neck and Murdunna.
 The municipal area covers approximately 659.3 kilometres.
 Practically an island, the diversity and abundance of wildlife and plant life is truly remarkable.

-Tasman strives to be a welcoming community with an unbeatable quaility of life boasts a number of boating and sporting clubs with tourism services catering for all ages and interests.
+Tasman strives to be a welcoming community with an unbeatable quaility of life boasting a number of boating and sporting clubs with tourism services catering for all ages and interests.
 Tasman is also proving to be an attractive area for property developers, people seeking a 'sea change' and retirees looking for a quieter lifestyle.

 The Tasman Peninsula was formerly a bustling industrial zone fuelled by convict labour.
 In the era between convict settlement and the introduction of the modern tourist industry the area was mostly engaged in timber and fishing.
 The terrain and soil type impeded large-scale agriculture although fruit farming and general farming was and still is carried out in suitable locations.